 27 Royal Parade houses the Early Music Studio.

-The Victorian College of the Arts Music Building at the Faculty’s Southbank campus at 234 St Kilda Road has a range of medium and large ensemble spaces and a number of practice rooms that are open to all MCM students.
+The Victorian College of the Arts Music Building at the Faculty’s Southbank campus at 234 St Kilda Road has a range of medium and large ensemble spaces and a number of practice rooms that are open to all Conservatorium students.

 Seven practice rooms in the Music Basement Annexe, seventeen rooms at 214 Berkeley Street are available for BMus piano students, vocalists and instrumentalists with accompanists and 35 practice rooms are available at the VCA Music Building.
 Berkeley St rooms are accessible via passcard, 24 hours a day, seven days a week.

 Special arrangements are made for practice by International students who have no alternative access to a piano: such students should contact the Conservatorium Office at Parkville for details.

 The Melbourne Conservatorium has arranged a special service with a piano supplier, through which students who have moved here to study and have no piano to practice on at home can get a good quality Yamaha (or similar) upright piano located in their home for the whole academic year, March to November, at a heavily discounted rate.